Mui Garden (Permanently Closed)Posted: 01/13/2013

 We were served by the same lady on this night, and this time, she recommended the Pork Chop with Spicy Salt and Hot Pepper ($11.50).
 Although this was a good portion size, the pork itself was a little too tough to eat, and nothing special.
 Overall, it was an acceptable dish, but not amazing.
 The pork was quite dry, and although it was well-seasoned, I found it to be a tad too salty for my tastes.
 Although the menu warned that this was a spicy dish, my primary impression was the saltiness.

 For our carb quotient, we ordered the Special Fried Rice Noodles (Singapore Style) ($9.50).
 I personally was looking forward to this dish since I’ve always loved rice noodles.
 These didn’t disappoint, with the noodles being perfectly chewy.
 The bean sprouts were crispy, and there was a good assortment of ingredients, with plenty of vegetables and shrimp.
-Surprisingly, there was a spicy aftertaste to the noodles, which added another dimension of flavours to what could have been a simple, boring plate of noodles.
+Surprisingly, there was a spicy aftertaste to the noodles, which added another dimension of flavour to what could have been a simple, boring plate of noodles.
 One complaint I had was that the noodle to ingredient ratio seemed a bit off, as I would have appreciated even more noodles.

 My family really enjoyed both of our visits at Mui Garden.
 Although some of the waitstaff were surly and silent, one server really went out of her way to make us feel at home, which we appreciated, since this isn’t our native cuisine.
 The food, in general, was well-prepared, and although the prices are a little higher than I’d prefer, it was still an enjoyable experience.
 One thing though: they are cash only, so remember to go to the ATM if you’re dependent on plastic like I am.
 I definitely will be going back though, especially for those green beans!